Louis Jenkins (poet): Literary awards and honors

-Acting and work with Mark Rylance
+Acting and Nice Fish with Mark Rylance

-Actor Mark Rylance recited works by Jenkins in lieu of formal acceptance speeches after winning a Tony Award and a Drama Desk Award for the play Boeing-Boeing in 2008 and after winning his Tony Award for the play Jerusalem in 2011.
-Rylance then transformed Jenkins’ poetry into the play Nice Fish, and Jenkins played Old Man Winter in a production of that play at the American Repertory Theater in Cambridge, Massachusetts in 2016.
-Jenkins also appeared in the minor role of Earl in the 2016 film Blood Stripe and as a therapist in the 1964 film Lilith.
+Jenkins appeared in the minor role of Earl in the 2016 film Blood Stripe and as a therapist in the 1964 film Lilith.
+Actor Mark Rylance recited works by Jenkins in lieu of formal acceptance speeches after winning a Tony Award and a Drama Desk Award for the play Boeing-Boeing in 2008 and again after winning his Tony Award for the play Jerusalem in 2011.
+During 2008-2013 Rylance transformed a sequence of Jenkins’ prose poems into the play Nice Fish which premiered on April 6, 2013, at the Guthrie Theater in Minneapolis.
+A revised production of the play opened at the American Repertory Theater in Cambridge, Massachusetts, on January 17, 2016.
+During the Cambridge run of Nice Fish Jenkins played the role of Wayne, a kind of Old Man Winter figure in the revised version of the play.